cn-uofbasel/p2p-basel/checklist.markdown

 ### Invitees

-    [ ] Create a new private Signal group for that edition [ ] Invite participants
+    [ ] Create a new private group for that edition
+    [ ] Invite participants
     [ ] Create invitation letters for visas/academic reimbursements
     [ ] Establish the number of new participants for swag